New Jersey Route 4: History

 Route 4 had several former spur routes that existed prior to the 1953 New Jersey state highway renumbering.
 Route 4N was designated in 1939 from the portion of pre-1927 Route 4 between Brielle and Eatontown; it is now Route 71.
 Route S4 was defined in 1927 to run to the Outerbridge Crossing in Perth Amboy from present-day Route 35; it was eventually extended to the Garden State Parkway and this route is now Routes 440 and 184.
 Route S4A was planned in 1927 to run from Atlantic City across swamps to Tuckerton; only a small portion of this route was built and it is now Route 87.
 Route S4B was planned in 1929 to run from Route 4 near Paterson northwest to the New York border, replacing a portion of what was legislated as Route 3 in 1927.
 The portion of this route that was built between Fair Lawn and Oakland is now Route 208.
 Route S4D was a never built spur in Teaneck proposed in 1938; the proposal was renumbered Route 303.
 Route 4A was created by the 1940s following a realignment of Route 4 (and US 9) between Freehold and Cheesequake; it became Route 79 and a portion of Route 34 in 1953.
 Route 4 Parkway was planned in 1946 as a north–south parkway running from Cape May north to Route 6 (now US 46) in Clifton, bridging the gap that existed along Route 4 between Rahway and Paterson; this proposal became Route 444 (Garden State Parkway).
 Route S4C was a planned route running from Route 4 in Bennett south to Cape May; the general alignment of this route is now Route 162 and Cape May County Route 626.

 In the 1953 renumbering, Route 4 was defined to run along its current alignment between Route 20 in Paterson and the George Washington Bridge.
 Between Cape May and South Amboy, the Route 4 designation was dropped in favor of US 9 while the portion of the route between South Amboy and Rahway became a part of Route 35.
-In the mid-1950s, plans resumed for an east–west limited-access road through Bergen County.
+In the mid-1950s, plans resumed for an east–west limited-access highway through Bergen County.
 Three alignments were proposed in 1956: one along Route 4, one along US 46, and one in between the two routes.
 The alignment between the two routes was chosen due to the least disruption it would cause and it was built as I-80.
-In the 1960s, recommendations were made to upgrade Route 4 to a full freeway but was cancelled due to feared disruption to residents.
+In the 1960s, recommendations were made to upgrade Route 4 to a freeway but was cancelled due to feared disruption to residents.